Programs for Adults

 This pre-sale is for members of the Friends of the Callaway County Public Library.
 Not a member?
 No problem, you can join at the door!
 Memberships are $5 for individuals or $10 for a family.
 Please do not bring barcode scanners to this portion of the sale.
 You can also pick up a library book bag for $3.50 at this sale!

 Come by the library and browse hundreds of used books.
 Hardbacks are $1 and paperbacks are only 50¢!
 Library book bags will also be on sale for $3.50.
 All proceeds benefit library programs and services.
 You can donate your gently-used books at the library anytime during regular business hours.

 The Friends hold sales in the library lobby every Wednesday noon-3 p.m. and every Saturday 9:30 a.m.-3:30 p.m.
 All proceeds support library services.

-On board, you'll find a full array of library materials and services for all ages.
+On board, you'll find books, music CDs, DVDs and other services for all ages.
 You can browse several thousand titles or pick up materials you've requested online or over the phone.

 Fearful of phishing?
 Skeptical about security?
 Puzzled by passwords?
 Soured by spam?
 Learn how to safeguard your online information.
 A representative from Socket will share information and answer your questions.